Two-day

 threw light on the relevance and significance of the Seminar.

-of postmodernism in Kashmiri.
-Kamil's poetry is essentially an exploration
+central themes of postmodernism in Kashmiri.
+Kamil's poetry is essentially

 Professor Qazi Afzal, Director, Advanced Studies of Urdu,